 “As result of the knowledge and skills I have acquired from the Gender Centre training, I serve as a role model to women in my district, especially young women.
 The Gender Centre has also helped me as a Girl Child Education Officer.
 I educate girls on leadership, and how to be assertive, boost their self-esteem, make decisions and provide constructive criticism.
 It has given me the skills to negotiate with my male counterparts who have given me positive comments on my leadership career.”
 Ama

 The Gender Studies and Human Rights Documentation Centre (Gender Centre)

-The Gender Centre is committed to promote and protect the human rights of women, and it works with both women’s ...
+The Gender Centre is committed to promoting and protecting the human rights of women.
+It works with both women’s groups ...

 Strengthening women’s role in politics

 Although there has been a slight increase in the number of women holding ministerial positions in government, they are still severely under-represented in Ghanaian politics.
 There isn’t a law which supports women being appointed and elected into political decision-making.